Class Offerings - Lifelong Learning

 We look forward to seeing you this semester!

-The Lifelong Learning courses for Fall 2025 run from Sept.
-2 through Nov.
-20. In the Fall 2025 Classes section below, click the + icon in the tabs to expand each day to see details of our class offerings.
+The Lifelong Learning courses for Spring 2026 run from Jan.
+28 through April 23.
+In the Spring 2026 Classes section below, click the + icon in the tabs to expand each day to see details of our class offerings.

 *Note: Current and retired Lipscomb faculty and staff are eligible for a 50% discount off certain in-person/Zoom classes.
-Discount does not apply to Special Gatherings or the How to Paint from Photographs, Adult Beginning Piano Class and Adult Piano Class R&C (Resuming and Continuing) classes.
-Please contact amy.hamar [at] lipscomb.edu (Amy Hamar) for the discount code to register online.
-If you prefer to pay via check, please download this registration form, complete and send it with your payment to the address listed on the form.
+Discount does not apply to Special Gatherings or the Adult Beginning Piano Class 2 and Adult Piano Class R&C (Resuming and Continuing) classes.
+Please contact lifelonglearning [at] lipscomb.edu (Lifelong Learning) for the discount code to register online.

 Mondays